Lumpy skin disease

 Lumpy skin disease can lead to significant economic losses.

 The disease is present in many African countries.
-Since 2012, it has been spreading from the Middle East to south-east Europe, affecting EU Member States (Greece and Bulgaria) and several other countries in the Balkans.
+In 2012, it spread from the Middle East to south-east Europe, affecting EU Member States (Greece and Bulgaria) and several other countries in the Balkans.